saltyorg/docs/docs/saltbox/prerequisites/prerequisites.md

 For best results, the assumed server environment for Saltbox is:

-- a dedicated remote server [not a VPS or a virtualized setup like proxmox],
+- a dedicated remote server [not a VPS or a virtualized setup like proxmox] [see below for important information about Hetzner],
 - with a processor compliant with the `x86_64`/`amd64` [`arm` NOT SUPPORTED] architecture,
 - running a brand new fresh install of the server version of Ubuntu 20.04, 22.04, or 24.04,
 - from a server provider like Hetzner, OVH, kimsufi, etc.,